cloudnative-pg/cloudnative-pg/docs/src/storage.md

 solution (like Longhorn and Ceph), you might incur what's known as write amplification, unnecessarily increasing disk I/O and space used.

+Another consideration when planning you storage configuration using these storage solutions (with the one volume per pod) is to make sure that the volumes for each pod instance is on a unique host.
+The risk when deploying volumes to nodes  is that when the volumes are provisioned they might be created on the -same- host.
+The  risk is that if the host is corrupted or needs to be redeployed the Postgres Kubernetes cluster would go down because the data is sitting on that one host.

+In Longhorn, this can be set by turning on data locality to strict-local when you create a custom storage class.
+The documentation to create a volume that has the strict-local setting on the volume is located [here](https://longhorn.io/docs/1.6.2/high-availability/data-locality/).
+This will cause the data volume of that pod to exist on the same node.
+Your Postgres `Cluster` should have the pod antiaffinity rules created so the operator will have the pods on different nodes and in this case Longhorn will then have the data volumes on that host.

+If the host gets corrupted then it is a matter of using the cnpg plugin to destroy the instance in which case the operator will destroy the instance and create the instance on another host and replicate the data.

+On Ceph this can be configured through CRUSH rules.
+The documentation to configure this is located (here)[https://rook.io/docs/rook/latest-release/CRDs/Cluster/external-cluster/topology-for-external-mode/?h=topology].
+By creating these rules the idea is to have one volume/per pod